kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 ![json](./images/Postman-Environment-Select.png?raw=true "Import JSON")
 5. Then click import and the environment should be loaded into the environments as shown.
 ![json](./images/Postman-Post-Environment-Import.png?raw=true "Import JSON")
-6. Next we will choose the environment by selecting the arrow on the top right of postman and then Selecting `DNAC Templates Lab` from the drop down so that the window looks as shown here.
+6. Next we will choose the environment by clicking the checkmark on the right of Environment in postman as shown here.
 ![json](./images/Postman-Environment-Selection.png?raw=true "Import JSON")

 ### Step 3 - ***Turn off SSL validation for LAB purposes within Postman***